Astroceanman/ZAMS-Star-Structure-Calculation-Model/README.md

     )
 ```

-The adjust of initial gussesd fitting point an is recommended for shorter runtime and fewer iterations.
+The adjustment of initial gusseses and fitting point is recommended for shorter runtime and fewer iterations.

+The model prints the number of iterations required for convergence.

 ## Import Statements
 The script begins with necessary import statements for data manipulation, numerical operations, plotting, and statistical analysis: